-Built in 1995, the Lodge at Broadmead is an attractive, comfortable residential facility located in the pleasant neighborhood of Broadmead in Victoria.
+The Veterans Memorial Lodge at Broadmead is an attractive, comfortable residential facility located in the pleasant neighborhood of Broadmead in Victoria.
 It is a 225 bed multi-level care facility built on 6.5 acres of prime land with surrounding Garry Oak meadows and south facing views of Rithets Park and the Olympic Mountains.
 It is a four story building with 8 living units, which we refer to as lodges.
 Each air conditioned lodge houses 14 to 45 residents and has its own dining room, specialized bathing room and access to a secured garden or roof top patio.
 There are 9 accessible interior courtyard gardens as well as two viewing gardens that provide a safe and homelike environment for residents.

 - Multipurpose recreation and activity rooms including a Chapel and Bar